HarrisZ$^+$: Harris Corner Selection for Next-Gen Image Matching Pipelines: HarrisZ

-where $\sigma$ denotes the differentiation scale which identifies the current working scale and $G_\sigma$ is the zero-mean Gaussian kernel with standard deviation $\sigma$.
+The original HarrisZ~\citep{harrisz} extracts corners from an image, represented as a matrix $I\in\mathbb{R}^{m\times n}$, at different scales of the Gaussian scale-space.
+Defining the horizontal and vertical gradient derivatives of $I$ as the image convolution with the central difference kernel $K=[-1\;0\;1]$, i.e. where $\ast$ indicates the convolution, the scale-space derivatives are defined as~\citep{hess_lapl_affine} where $\sigma$ denotes the differentiation scale which identifies the current working scale and $G_\sigma$ is a Gaussian kernel with mean zero and standard deviation $\sigma$.
 Unlike the standard Harris corner detector~\citep{harris}, before computing the autocorrelation matrix both the scale-space derivatives get enhanced by a pixel-wise multiplication according to a smoothed raw edge mask $M_\sigma$

 where $M_\sigma$ is computed from the gradient magnitude